BlockCertsAI/blockcertsai-sovereign-substrate-canon/BCERT_AND_INK_TOKENOMICS.md

 ## Economic Model Summary

-The BlockCertsAI token model enforces:
+The BCERT–INK model enforces:

 - authenticated participation
-- usage-based pricing
+- predictable, usage-based pricing
-- predictable costs
 - elimination of platform rent
 - elimination of speculative friction
+- alignment between real activity and cost

-This is the foundation of the **Proof Economy**: an economy where value is derived from **verified identity, authenticated execution, and real utility** — not trust assumptions or financial abstraction.
+This is the foundation of the **Proof Economy**: an economy where value is derived from **verified identity, authenticated execution, and real utility**, not trust assumptions or financial abstraction.

 ---

 ## Canonical Statement

-BCERT is **access**.
+**BCERT is access, participation, staking, and governance.**
-INK is **usage**.
+**INK is usage.**

 Together, they replace speculative crypto economics with **authenticated, metered digital infrastructure**.